Video Editing Software Evolution, New Solutions

-Video editing is defined as the process of manipulating recorded video footage, most often for release to the general public in some form or fashion.
-Video editing is used to structure and format all forms of video content, ranging from television shows to the advertisements that run during commercial breaks.
-Many forms of raw footage will need some type of refinement, whether it be something as simple as color correction or the cropping of a video.
+Video editing is defined as the process of manipulating recorded video footage; most often for release to the general public in some form or fashion.
+Video editing is used to structure and format all forms of video content; ranging from television shows to advertisements that run during commercial breaks.
+Many forms of raw footage will need some type of refinement, like color correction or cropping.
 Other common video editing functions include:

 - Exposure adjustment